vmchale/morphism-zoo/README.md

 ## Benchmarks

 This repository is for examples of recursion schemes, and benchmarks to compare them to other methods you might consider.
-You can find them under `bench8.0.txt` and `bench8.2.txt`.
+You can find the results in the `results` directory.

 ### Running the Benchmarks